realpasha/sdk-js/recipes/angular.md

 }
 ```

-Next up we create services for each table which can be used within e.g. an RXJS
+Next up we create services for each table which can be used within e.g. a
 store layer or something similar.

 ###### `movie.service.ts`